privacysandbox/protected-auction-key-value-service/tools/latency_benchmarking/README.md

     Example: `--number-of-lookup-keys-list "1 10"`

+-   `--benchmark-duration` (Optional)

+    How long each benchmark iteration should run for.
+Default is `"5s"`.

 -   `--ghz-tags` (Optional)

     Tags to include for all ghz runs.
 The csv summary will include this tag for all iterations.